jvermeir/ShoppingList/README.md

 ## UI experiments

-- enter the first day of the planning period using a date picker dropdown
+done - enter the first day of the planning period using a
+    date picker
+done - this changes the start date for the period to the date selected.
-- this loads or creates a menu starting on that day
-- remove days using button (done)
+- this loads or creates a menu starting on that day done - remove days using button
 - add a recipe for a day
 - allow multiple recipes per day
 - add a generate shopping list button